 Social Impact Consulting

 Step into the shoes of a social impact consultant.

 So, how do you become a consultant?

-Consultants are hired for their practical experience and skills, not what they majored in.
+Many people major in business or finance, but that’s always not a requirement for consultant jobs.
+Consultants are often hired for their practical experience and skills, not what they majored in.
 “Other majors give you the skills to turn what is practical into something a consultant would need,” says Duitch, and most consulting firms value people who have the skills to become an expert in a specific area.

 That said, if you aren’t pursuing a degree in business or finance but want to become a consultant, consider taking some math and analytics classes.
 A strong foundation in these areas will help you compete with the more “traditional” majors.

 Though a consultant needs hard skills, you might be surprised to learn that you’ll lean on

 As noted above, a company hires a consultant because it’s facing a problem it’s been unable to solve.
 So, while a consultant provides an outside, objective opinion, the answer may not always be obvious and will require you to think creatively.

 “A lot of the time, you’re tasked with a problem that there isn’t a clear solution for,” says Duitch.
 It’s up to you to approach the problem from a different angle and provide a solution that no one thought of.

 A large part of the job is collaborating with internal partners.
 You may need assistance from other consultants.
 Being able to partner successfully with them and leverage their knowledge is crucial.